 The president later tweeted out a proposed map.

 U.S. Ambassador to Israel David Friedman told reporters on a conference call that, although the Palestinians aren’t at the table now, they have four years to come to it.

 “They’re not here today but they have four years to really figure this out, and I think that’s more than enough time,” Friedman said.

 Mr. Trump said both Netanyahu and his challenger, Benny Gantz, support the proposal, saying, “peace transcends politics.”
 The president met with both Netanyahu and Gantz at the White House on Monday.
 Trump son-in-law Jared Kushner was tasked with developing much of the plan.

-“If Jared Kushner can’t do it, it can’t be done,”to the Israeli American Council in Florida in December.
+“If Jared Kushner can’t do it, it can’t be done,” the president said of mending Israeli-Palestinian relations to the Israeli American Council in Florida in December.